meshan-08/apex_sql_project/README.md

 - Improving customer lifetime value and repeat purchase rates
 - Detecting trends in purchasing behaviour over time

+#### An interactive Power BI dashboard can be downloaded here.
+#### SQL queries utilised to clean, organise and prepare data for the dashboard can be found here.
+#### Targetted SQl queries regarding various business questions can be found here.

 ## Database structure